FEniCS/dolfinx/demo/pde/bcs/python/documentation.rst

 	mesh = Mesh("../aneurysm.xml.gz")
 	V = FunctionSpace(mesh, "CG", 1)

-Now, we define the trial function :math:`u` and the test function :math:`v`, both living in the function space :math:`V`, and our variational problem.
+Now, we define the trial function u and the test function v, both living in the function space ``V``.
+We also define our variational problem, a and L. u and v are defined using the classes
-:math:`u` and :math:`u` are defined using the classes :py:class:`TrialFunction <dolfin.functions.function.TrialFunction>` and
+:py:class:`TrialFunction <dolfin.functions.function.TrialFunction>` and
 :py:class:`TestFunction<dolfin.functions.function.TrialFunction>`,
 respetively, on the :py:class:`FunctionSpace<dolfin.functions.functionspace.FunctionSpace>` ``V``.